 Hey, Mal!
 So ‘fess up — are you actually a dog?

-A lot of people make a lot of money from healthcare, and mostly we are fine with it because they add a lot of value. healthcare is a fount of good jobs, perhaps the single most robust part of the economy.
+I don’t actually get the moral argument against for-profit healthcare financing, for two reasons.
+One: A lot of people make a lot of money from healthcare, and mostly we are fine with it because they add a lot of value. healthcare is a fount of good jobs, perhaps the single most robust part of the economy.
 Our concern is only when people seem to make excessive amounts of money without adding value.